ComputerScientist-01/ComputerScientist-01/README.md

 - 👯 I’m looking to collaborate on Projects related to Django

-- 🤔 I’m looking for help with CSS (duh!)

-- 💬 Ask me anything about Programming memes
+- 💬 Ask me anything about Python & C++

 - 📫 How to reach me: https://www.linkedin.com/in/rathi406/